Orange County Driving Under the Influence of Drugs Attorney

 Finally, defenses can focus on the drug test results.
 Expert witnesses can be used to challenge the assumption that a drug test result proves that a driver was under the influence.
 Since there is rarely a consensus in the scientific community that a specific concentration of any drug other than alcohol impairs the ability to drive safely, expert witness testimony often creates reasonable doubt that leads to a “not guilty” verdict.

-Southern California Legal Representation
+Southern Orange County Legal Representation

 Too many lawyers collect a fee and plead a client guilty without putting up a fight.
 The Law Offices of Randy Collins provides an aggressive defense tailored to the unique facts of each case.
 A multi-pronged defense strategy might include filing motions to have evidence suppressed, negotiating for a noncriminal disposition, and if necessary, seeking an acquittal in a jury trial.